Moonlite-S/nextjsblog/README.md

 (1/29/2024):
 > I haven't actually done any changelog before this, but I did do a lot.
 Up til this point, I had done: the Home, Blogs, and About Me pages with their respective contents (except for the About Me page).

+(1/25/2024):
+> This was the first day the project started.